ForestMars/Zorobot/domain/scheduler/intents/when.md

-### Scheduling-related Intents Training File for Appointment SCHEDULER Bot
+### Scheduling-related Intents Training File for Appointment SCHEDULER Domain

 ## intent:lets_do
 - are you able to [get together](activity)